 Occasionally I work with brands to feature new recipes and products that mesh with my values and this website.
 My personal mission is to share recipes and tips that are family-friendly and help you feed your family wholesome, healthy food.
 I always disclose if a post is sponsored at the bottom of the article.
-I am paid for writing this articles but rest assured that the content is wholly my own opinion.
+I am paid for writing these articles but rest assured that the content is wholly my own opinion.
 The compensation is one of the many ways I keep my site up and running and help support my family.
 You can always contact me privately with any concerns or questions.

 How The Naptime Chef Started

+When my daughter was about five months old she got into a normal nap routine and began sleeping through the night.
+At that point I started cooking during naptime, almost by accident, and realized that it was a potentially great solution to my cooking dilemma.
 Once I figured out this new routine I became dead set on marrying my lives as a foodie and a Mom.
 I started telling all of my friends, most of who were struggling with cooking on a daily basis, and I started my blog, The Naptime Chef®.
 All of the parenting food blogs seemed to discuss ways to making meal time “fast, quick, easy” but I wanted to write about the pleasure of cooking and eating great food, and how all of it can be fit into family life.
 Hence my tag line, “Fitting Great Food Into Family Life.”